KVVZ

-KVVZ (100.7 MHz) is a commercial FM radio station licensed to San Rafael, California, and serving the San Francisco area.
+KVVZ (100.7 FM) is a commercial radio station licensed to San Rafael, California, and serving the San Francisco area.
 The station is owned by TelevisaUnivision, through licensee Univision Radio Bay Area, Inc. It simulcasts a Spanish Contemporary radio format with sister station 105.7 KVVF Santa Clara.
 The studios are in San Jose.

 KVVZ has an effective radiated power (ERP) of 6,000 watts.
 The transmitter is on Robert Dollar Drive in San Rafael.

 History

 KTIM-FM

 The station first signed on the air on August 23, 1961.
 The original call sign was KTIM-FM, and it broadcast at 100.9 MHz.
 The station was owned by Marin Broadcasting Co.
 In the early 1970s, the station simulcast the MOR format of KTIM during the day, and aired a progressive rock format at night.
-In the mid 1970s, the station began airing an album-oriented rock format full time.
+In the mid-1970s, the station began airing an album-oriented rock format full time.

 The album rock format continued through the rest of the 1970s and into the 1980s.
 In 1980, the station was sold to Platt Communications, and in 1983 the station was sold to Arthur Astor.
-In the mid 1980s, the station began airing an adult contemporary format.
+In the mid-1980s, the station began airing an adult contemporary format.
 On October 20, 1987, the station's call sign was changed to KTID.